 Walt involved his family in the business as his father and mother had involved him.
 His son Jim Ruckel was involved for years in development and as President of the company when Walt became Chairman of the Board.
-Continuing the tradition, his daughter Marion Ruckel Skalicky became the new Chairman of the Board and his son Stephen Ruckel became the new President when Walt passed away.
+Continuing the tradition, his daughter Marion Ruckel Skalicky is currently serving as President and CEO.

 An ardent advocate of important community organizations, Walt Ruckel was a major supporter of the Chamber of Commerce and the Emerald Coast Children’s Advocacy Center to name just two.
 Plew Elementary School is named for his grandfather, James E. Plew and